An Approximate Graph Elicits Detonation Lattice: Results and Discussion

 Following the workflow in Fig.~\ref{fig:Graph}, the detonation lattice is first extracted by tracking the maximum pressure observed by each cell in the numerical domain (plot (a)).
 This data is stored as a point-based structured grid which is then sliced along the transverse direction for the segmentation model to process.
 The output of the SAM model assigns a unique ID to a cluster of cells as discussed in $\S$\ref{sec:results_toy} (plot (b)).
 To construct the graph, each cell cluster is mapped to a unique point that is both interior and boundary-aware (plot (c)).
 This step is essential as it determines the collision sites in the lattice that define the shape’s boundary points.
 The edges are subsequently constructed between these nodes (plot (d)) using the algorithm in $\S$\ref{sec:GraphCon} to obtain the 3D cell (plot(e)).
 All physical quantities are reported in the mesh’s native coordinate units; no unit conversion was applied.
 The measurements are computed directly from the geometry of the closed surface (vertex positions and triangulated faces), not from a voxel/grid discretization, i.e., no voxels are used.
+In the present implementation, the reconstructed cell surfaces are therefore represented as triangulated meshes, and all reported geometric quantities are evaluated on triangular facets rather than quadrilateral or general polygonal faces.
+If a larger polygonal surface patch arises during reconstruction, it is represented through triangulation, which does not affect the downstream geometric analysis because all measurements are performed on the triangulated surface geometry.